Nicholas Ray: Early life and career

-Returning east, Ray directed his first and only Broadway production, the Duke Ellington-John Latouche musical Beggar's Holiday, in 1946.
+Ray directed his first and only Broadway production, the Duke Ellington-John Latouche musical Beggar's Holiday, in 1946.
 Earlier that year he was assistant director, under director Houseman, of another Broadway musical, Lute Song, with music by Raymond Scott.
 Also through Houseman, Ray had the opportunity to work in television, one of his few forays into the new medium.
 Houseman had agreed to direct an adaption of Lucille Fletcher's radio thriller, Sorry, Wrong Number, for CBS, and took Ray on as his collaborator.
 They cast Mildred Natwick as the invalid woman who thinks that she's the object of a murder scheme she overhears on her phone.
 When Lute Song called on Houseman's time and attention, Ray took over the task of staging the broadcast, which aired on January 30, 1946.
 The next year, Ray directed his first film, They Live by Night (1949), for RKO Pictures.